 There are sometimes options that can be looked at.
 It’s really important to know what stage your Parkinsons has reached, the types of medications you take, if you are due any surgery, and the symptoms that you experience.
-There can be options for critical illness cover, but they are most likely the milder that your condition is.
+It might be that some specialist options will suit you best, let’s have a chat.

 Review by Hannah on 1st March 2021

 “I'm really happy with the service Cura have provided.
 Our broker Evie has been patient, extremely helpful and is always really quick to respond.” - 5

 You can read more of our reviews here.

 Get a Quote

 - Experienced and knowledgeable advisers

 - Specialist advice with no fees to pay